 Persian food is beautifully spiced and rich.
 It’s roots are of course ancient and the oldest Iranian cookbook was written in 927 and was called ‘Kār-nāmeh dar bāb-e tabbākhī va sanat-e ān’ or the “Manual on cooking and its craft”.
 It offers an exhaustive insight into the complexity and importance of Persian food to the people and the culture.
-This amazing food tradition has been passed down through the generations, normally from mother to daughter, meaning that the dishes served in Isfahan today will not have varied greatly from the time of the ‘Kar-nameh’.
+This amazing food tradition has been passed down through the generations, normally from mother to daughter, meaning that the dishes served in Tehran today will not have varied greatly from the time of the ‘Kar-nameh’.
 This all means that Persians take there food very seriously, authenticity is a must.
-I knew I needed some help here.

-Persian food is captivating, I love the emphasis on fresh produce, I have seen Iranian housewives shopping and they only accept the very freshest of ingredients.
+Persian food is captivating, I love the emphasis on fresh produce, in London I have seen Iranian housewives shopping down at the markets and they only accept the very freshest of ingredients (giving the stall holders feedback if things aren’t up to scratch!)
 Persian cuisine uses large amounts of fresh herbs, sometimes it seems they replace the use of vegetables!

 The whole vast area of the Middle East has been linked throughout history; cultures mingling and merging throughout the centuries.
 Iran is a very fertile land with a wonderful array of produce; pistachios, spices, dried limes, fruits, pomegranate, green herbs, the flavours of rose and saffron, all spring to mind and the colours alone get my imagination flowing.

-Persian food is very traditional and each dish has set rules to follow, not something I am completely comfortable with, but the results where outstanding.
+Persian food is very traditional and each dish has set rules to follow, not something I am completely comfortable with, but the results are generally outstanding.
 My best memories of these Iranian days were the rice (polo) cake that I made.
 The sort of dish that is so easy and looks very unique, the rice takes the shape of the the pan and forms a nice golden crust.
 You cut into it like a cake!
-Served with a delicious Ghormeh Sabzi (Veg and Kidney Bean Stew) and you have something quite special to munch on.
+Served with a delicious Ghormeh Sabzi (Veg and Kidney Bean Stew – Iran’s National Dish) and you have something quite special to enjoy.

-Although Persian main dishes revolve around meat and rice, I have found the creative combing of ingredients can easily be related to veggie foods.
-There are also many vegetarian stews, salads etc that are popular in Iran, like this Khoresh Bademjan or Aubergine Stew, which traditionally would have a lump of meat in it.
+Although Persian main dishes revolve around meat and rice, I have found the creative combining of ingredients can easily be related to veggie foods.
+There are also many vegan stews, salads etc that are popular in Iran, like this Khoresh Bademjan or Aubergine Stew, which traditionally would have a lump of meat in it.

 Aubergine (Egg plant to some) is a staple in Iran and is even known as the ‘potato of Iran’.
 I love making stews, the gentle simmering nature, the way they fill the house with the homely smell of food.
 The use of cinnamon here adds such a warming flavour to the dish and the lentils keep nice and firm, giving the stew a very hearty feel.